 Our lead tester and photographer, Eric Phillips, has been an outdoor professional for the last 10 years and a hobby automotive enthusiast.
 From growing up working as a ranger for his local Boy Scout camp to volunteering search and rescue in Crested Butte, Colo., Phillips has used ratchet straps for a ton of different scenarios over the course of his career and daily life.

-Throughout our field tests and personal experience, we determined the best ratchet straps based on a variety of metrics including load capacity, breaking strength, strap size, ratcheting function, handles, end fitting, materials, accessories, easy of use, durability, instructions and safety protocol, price, and overall quality.
+Throughout our field tests and personal experience, we determined the best ratchet straps based on various metrics, including load capacity, breaking strength, strap size, ratcheting function, handles, end fitting, materials, accessories, ease of use, durability, instructions and safety protocol, price, and overall quality.

 Beyond our tests, we also considered the most popular, award-worthy, universal, and case-specific designs.
-These ratchet straps serve a range of uses, styles, and budgets.
-We’re certainly happy with them.
+These ratchet straps serve a range of uses, styles, and budgets, and we’re certainly happy with them.

 Ratchet straps include two foundational pieces: the straps and the ratchet.
 The ratchet is the metal centerpiece of the system that tightens, holds, and releases tension on the strap.